GoN Enumes: Business = 4 / Slavery = -4 Mantra: TER CHU MIG NOF

 - Vietnamese-speaking Vietnam

-- In Buddhism, the Four Noble Truths (or "the four arya satya") are "the truths of the noble one (the Buddha)," a demonstration of how things really are when they are seen accurately and without illusory pretense or cognitive bias.
+- In Buddhism, the four noble truths (or "the four arya satya") are "the truths of the noble one (the Buddha)," demonstrations of how things really are when they are seen accurately and without illusory pretense or cognitive bias.

 - The four noble truths are:

-- Samudaya (origin, arising, combination; 'cause'): together with this transient world and its pain, there is also thirst, craving for, and attachment to this swift unsatisfactory existence;
+- Samudaya (origin, arising, combination; 'cause'): together with this transient world and its pain, there is also thirst, craving for, and attachment to this unsatisfactory existence.

 - (Pāli: kāyagatā-sati; Skt. kāya-smṛti)